MaksimKarnaukh/DataMining/Assignment2/README.md

 │
 ├── output/ (folder with the saved models and predictions) │   ├── saved_models/
-│   └── pred/
+│   └── test_predictions/
 │
 ├── plots/
-│   └── feat_importance_by_rules/ (folder with the heatmaps for 'income' association rules) │       ├── high/ (folder with the plots for 'high' income consequent) │       └── low/ (folder with the plots for 'low' income consequent) │
+│   ├── feat_importance_by_rules/ (folder with the heatmaps for 'income' association rules) │   │    ├── high/ (folder with the plots for 'high' income consequent) │   │    └── low/ (folder with the plots for 'low' income consequent) │   │
+│   └── other/ (folder with other plots)
+│
 ├── src/
 │   ├── helper/ (folder with general helper stuff)
 │   │   ├── clfmodel_functions.py (file with functions related to classification models)